Domestic Violence Attorney in Jacksonville, Orange Park and Daytona Beach

 Many people who are accused of a domestic violence crime believe if the victim changes their story they will be able to forget about the charges; this is typically not the case.
 The prosecutor may go ahead with charges even if the victim recants their story.

-Our Domestic Violence Law Firm Accepts Clients in Jacksonville and Orange Park, Florida
+Our Domestic Violence Law Firm Accepts Clients in Jacksonville, Orange Park and Daytona Beach, Florida

 If you are facing domestic violence charges in Jacksonville or Orange Park, contact an attorney immediately.
 Working together, your attorney can investigate the claims of violence, find out what charges the prosecutor will be pressing, and help you mount a strong defense.
 Your future is at stake; the right lawyer can make all the difference.